-The term “Blockchain” is becoming increasingly more present when discussing business IT strategies.
-With global businesses including Walmart and Amazon announcing projects involving the technology.
+The term “Blockchain” is becoming increasingly more common in discussions about business IT strategies.
+Recently, global businesses, including Walmart and Amazon have announced projects involving the technology.

-In its most simple term, the Blockchain is a peer to peer network combined with a time stamping server.
-Every digital record transmitted across the Blockchain receives a unique time stamp that cannot be changed, edited or deleted.
+To put it simply, the Blockchain is a peer-to-peer network combined with a time stamping server.
+This means every digital record transmitted across the Blockchain receives a unique timestamp that can’t be edited or deleted.

 But how can this technology work in the enterprise business environment?

-One distinct advantage is security.
-As data is shared across hundreds of devices and not stored in a single place.
-The ability for illicit access becomes close to impossible.
-Unless a user’s encrypted access keys are compromised.
-The security protocols used are very similar to those of Bitcoin.
+As a result, this data is almost impossible to access unless a user’s encrypted access keys are compromised.
+What’s more, the strict security protocols used are very similar to those of Bitcoin.

-As the roots of Blockchain are in the cryptocurrency Bitcoin.
-It makes a lot of sense that the technology can be implemented into a payroll system.
+As the roots of Blockchain are in the cryptocurrency Bitcoin, the technology can be easily implemented into a payroll system.
 A good example of this is for international payments.

-By removing the costs of international bank transfers.
-Businesses can save vast amounts of money Transfers using Bitcoin cost fractions in comparison to traditional banking.
-It is of little surprise that the Bank of England is currently investigating ways of utilizing the Blockchain for payments and clearing.
+It’s hardly surprising that the Bank of England is currently investigating ways of utilizing the Blockchain for payments and clearing.